opentensor/developer-docs/docs/subnets/walkthrough-prompting.md

 The numbered items in the below description correspond to the numbered sections in the above diagram:

 1. The subnet validator sends a **challenge** simultaneously to multiple subnet miners.
-This step constitutes the **query** from the subnet validator to subnet miners.
+This step constitutes the **prompt** from the subnet validator to subnet miners.
 A challenge is a prompt sent to subnet miners in such a way that:
    - This prompt is in a style and tone that is similar to humans.
    - This prompt drives the conversation between the subnet validator and the subnet miners in order to reach a pre-defined goal.